Sri Lanka Holidays

 Visiting Sri Lanka Holidays in November

 Like October, November is a tricky month to judge.
-The north-west monsoon has moved into affect the east coast and north of the island, with the south starting to get better.
+The north-west monsoon has moved to affect the east coast and north of the island, with the south starting to get better.

 Visiting Sri Lanka Holidays in December

-December is a popular due to the Christmas and New Year holidays, and the weather can still be somewhat unpredictable, especially on the south coast.
+December is popular due to the Christmas and New Year Sri Lanka holidays, and the weather can still be somewhat unpredictable, especially on the south coast.
 Generally, a journey through the Cultural Triangle, Kandy and the Hill Country will be fine at this time of year.

 Sri Lanka lies close to the equator, so temperatures are always generally very pleasant.
 We consider it an all-year destination, as certain areas are always at their best.
 Having said that, it is an island that gets a great many weather fronts moving across it, so you can expect a little rainfall at any time, but these showers are usually short and sharp.
 The best time to visit the south-west coast and central hills are generally from mid to late December to April, with the south-west monsoon arriving in May.
 From then, the north (including the Cultural Triangle) and the east come to the fore and are at their best.
 October and November is difficult to predict as the north-west monsoon arrives.